slidoapp/SwiftKeychain/README.md

 }
 ```

-In `var dataToStore: [String: AnyObject]` you return the Dictionary that you want to be saved in the Keychain and when you fetch the item from the Keychain its data will be populated in your `var data: [String: AnyObject]` property.
+In `var dataToStore: KeychainData` you return the Dictionary (`KeychainData` is just an alias for `[String: any Sendable]`) that you want to be saved in the Keychain and when you fetch the item from the Keychain its data will be populated in your `var data: KeychainData` property.

 ### Save Item
 ```swift